 We each have our own set of heuristics we've acquired through reading, practice, and experience.
 Our heuristics, like living trails, continue to evolve and get honed through experience.
-Some of our heuristics prove durable and useful, even in new design contexts.
-For example, for me, using the lens of role stereotypes from Responsibility-Driven Design [Wir02] to understand system behaviors is still useful, even though I know there are newer stereotypes for functional designs and Internet applications that people are writing about.
-Characterizing roles and interaction patterns is a useful heuristic to understand the designs of existing systems.
-I never envisioned the original stereotypes I conceived to help me and others understand object-oriented designs were universal and all the stereotypes that there were.
-So I welcome learning new characterizations of design behaviors.
+Some of our heuristics prove durable and are still useful, even in new design contexts.
+For me, using the lens of role stereotypes [RDD reference] to understand system behaviors is useful, even though I know there are newer, stereotypes for functional designs and Internet applications.
+Characterizing roles and interaction patterns is a useful heuristic to understand the designs of systems I see.
+I never thought the original stereotypes I conceived to help me and others understand object-oriented designs were universal (and all the stereotypes there were).
+I welcome new ways of characterizing design behaviors.

 Some heuristics we discard because our design constraints radically change.
-I no longer worry about managing memory footprint and have put aside heuristics that were useful back when I designed systems that required memory overlays-for me that trail has been long abandoned.
+I no longer worry about managing memory footprint and have put aside those heuristics that were useful back when I designed systems that required memory overlays-for me that trail has been long abandoned.
 Other heuristics get pushed to the back of our minds when we find new or trendier heuristics we like better.
 When I discovered object-oriented techniques, I put aside other approaches to structuring systems because I found objects to be so useful.
 Long ago I took a decision to head down that trail and have continued on that journey.

 To keep learning, we need to integrate new heuristics with those we already know.
-Billy Vaughn Koen cautions us to not judge our earlier designs (or earlier designers) too harshly against today's design standards.
-Collectively, our state-of-the-art keeps progressing.
-And as active, engaged designers, so do we.
-Recently I have been exploring functional programming languages and designs that employ them, simply because I want to compare heuristics for designing these systems with older, more familiar-to-me heuristics.
+12 Recently I have been exploring functional programming languages and designs that employ them, simply because I want to compare heuristics for designing these systems with older, more familiar-to-me ones.
 I don't want to get stuck in a rut.
 Although I may not become an expert, I'll be a better designer with a richer set of tools.